danaevenhaim/testing-app/testFile.md

-THis is a test file
+THIS is a test file

 It Has some lines